 Many people think they are hungry when actually, they are simply victims of specific emotions, which can trigger cravings.
 Often people tend to eat when they are experiencing stressful situations, like being in trouble with their boss or partner.
 Other people distract themselves with food when they are sad or bored.

-Reason #3: You’re feeling of hunger is dysfunctional
+Reason #3: Your feeling of hunger is dysfunctional

 There’s another really interesting factor which can cause people to overeat, that they may not be aware of: Your hormones.
 There are dozens of hormones which regulate your feeling of satiety and hunger.
 The two most famous ones are leptin and ghrelin.
 Leptin, a hormone that is synthesized in your fat tissue, tells your brain that you’re full and don’t need to eat more food.
 The problem is that sometimes this communication does not work and this has to do with our fat tissue.
 People who are obese have too much fat tissue, which leads to the production of large amounts of leptin.
 You might now think this is a good thing, because the more leptin you have, the more you would feel satiated, right?
 Unfortunately it’s rather the opposite here.
 In these large amounts it does not have the same effect anymore and you end up feeling hungry and eating more and more food.
 The good news is, as soon as these people begin to lose weight, their hormones gradually change to normal levels.